 Since then ITEST has addressed itself primarily to scientists, technologists and religious believers.
 It also invites the participation of theologians, physicians, lawyers, social and behavioral scientists, philosophers, and economists.
 ITEST is concerned with scientific and technological advance as it relates to a Christian understanding of the human and of creation.

 ITEST has seen this faith/science scene change significantly.
 There are now more groups involved in this work than there were individuals in the middle 1960s.
 The philosophy of “scientism,” which disdains religion while claiming the mantle of science, is still prevalent.
 However, ITEST perceives a shift in the relationship between faith and science.
 There is a growing realization that both Christian faith and science must live and work together in the real world.
 Instead of “warfare,” ITEST strives for an active alliance between these two major elements in human society.

 ITEST functions in the spirit expressed by the U.S. Catholic Bishops at the 1977 Synod of Bishops in Rome: “If the gospel is to … bring about a transformation of ‘humanity’s criteria of judgment, determining values, points of interest, lines of thought, sources of inspiration and models of life,’ the world of science cannot be ignored.”

-The ITEST quarterly Bulletin has been the mainstay of our communications for decades.
+The quarterly ITEST Bulletin has been the mainstay of our communications for decades.
 Early on, ITEST sponsored twice-yearly conferences/workshops on faith/science topics.
 Since 1997 ITEST has conducted one major symposium each year and ad hoc regional one day workshops.
+With the advent of online conferences, ITEST now hosts webinars on various faith/science subjects.
 Recent topics range from neurobiology to genetically modified food to cosmology to medical ethics.

 Over time, Fr.
 Brungs saw the importance of reaching the youngest Christians with the message of the essential unity of faith and science, that they are parallel paths toward knowledge of God.
 He initiated the primary educational program Exploring the World, Discovering God (EWDG).
 Although Fr.
 Brungs died in 2006, ITEST has continued to advance the EWDG program, spreading it widely to schools and expanding it to middle-school grades.